 - Audit — Already have a captainship program in place?
 Remember to audit it periodically to make sure it’s operating efficiently and meeting your practice’s needs.
 Go through the four-step implementation method discussed in this article, even if your captainships have been up and running for some time.

 - Recalibrate — If a captainship isn’t working out with a particular person in the role, don’t get discouraged; it may simply be a coaching opportunity.
 If it turns out the fit just isn’t right, recalibrate with someone else who may be a better match for that role, or reconsider that particular captainship.
 Ask your people questions, and remember that one mistake doesn’t mean the whole program doesn’t work for your practice.

 If launching a captainship program seems overwhelming, not to worry.
 Audigy has it covered.
 Our business experts support your practice every step of the way, from helping you identify specific needs and setting up the program to coaching specific staff and helping establish key benchmarks.

 - Relevant workshops, webinars, and other trainings to increase team productivity, boost practice efficiency, and maximize provider effectiveness

-- Audigy CEO, an exclusive online educational portal that offers not only videos, self-assessments, practice-management tools, and more but also access to a nationwide community of practice owners and providers able to share their own experiences, lessons, and advice on captainships and other aspects of business success
+- Audigy CEO, an exclusive online educational portal that offers videos, self-assessments, and practice-management tools as well as access to a nationwide community of practice owners and providers able to share their own experiences, lessons, and advice on captainships and other aspects of business success